jmaumene/docker-symfony/README.md

 ```
 ### Traefik (optional)
 See : https://github.com/jmaumene/traefik-docker-proxy

-if you don't want to use my traefik docker, you have to create network :
+if you don't want to use my traefik docker, you have to create network (or remove it in docker-compose):
 ```shell script
 docker network create traefik_webgateway
 ```